wighawag/jolly-roger/README.md

 npx pnpm add -g pnpm
 ```

-`pnpm` is mainly used because it has proper mono-repo support which this project relies on.
+`pnpm` is used because it has the best mono-repo support which this project relies on.
 You might be able to switch to `yarn` but will most likely have to configure it to fix hoisting issues.
 If you decide to use `yarn` you ll have to remove the script "preinstall" that by default force the use of `pnpm`